Jun 20, 2016

 The Honorable John R. Lewis presented the keynote speech at the 2016 Pardee RAND Commencement June 18, 2016.

 He was one of four honorary degree recipients; the others were:

-As we have done in recent years, we will organize an alumni-student networking mixer on Thursday night.
+As we have done in recent years, we organized an alumni-student networking mixer on Thursday night.

-On Friday we will have a reception and policy dialogue on the theme (Re)Building Communities.
-Our featured panelists—Carolyn Meyers, Warren Olney, and Pardee RAND alumnus Arthur Brooks (cohort '96)—will talk about how they have contributed to community building using the tools of their respective areas: higher education, broadcast media, and the private sector.
+On Friday we had a reception and policy dialogue on the theme (Re)Building Communities.
+Our featured panelists—Carolyn Meyers, Warren Olney, and Pardee RAND alumnus Arthur Brooks (cohort '96)—talked about how they have contributed to community building using the tools of their respective areas: higher education, broadcast media, and the private sector.
 Following the dialogue will be a celebratory dinner for graduating students and Pardee RAND alumni.
-At the dinner, we will be presenting our third biennial Alumni Leadership Award.
+At the dinner, we presented our third biennial Alumni Leadership Award.

 On Saturday, attendees celebrated 45 new Ph.D.s, heard a commencement address by The Honorable John Lewis, and a enjoyed brunch for graduates.